jiny2001/dcscn-super-resolution/README.md

 python train.py --dataset=yang91_4
 ```

-## How to calculate PSNR
+## How to calculate PSNR / SSIM

 RGB image is converted to YCbCr image.
 And then trained and applied only for Y channel.

-For PSNR, by the default, result and original image are cropped by the border size = (2 + scale), rounded to integer and then MSE and PSNR are calculated.
+For PSNR, by the default, result and original image are shaved by 'scale' pixels from each border, rounded to integer and then PSNR and SSIM are calculated.
+I use SSIM index calculation procedure from scikit-image.
+Parameters are here. (win_size=11, gaussian_weights=True, multichannel=True, K1=0.01, K2=0.03, sigma=1.5, data_range=255)
+(9/16/2018 modified)

 ## Visualization